luisparravicini/vr-playground/README.md

-This is a playground to learn threejs + XR.
+__This project has some funcitonality that works and some that is unfinished (see below).
+It was started as an exploration on how to use three js + XR.__

-It's a mashup of own code, some three js examples, some code from [xr-locomotion-start](https://github.com/SamsungInternet/xr-locomotion-starter), the ui is done with [three-mesh-ui](https://github.com/felixmariotto/three-mesh-ui) and there are some other snippets around.
+It's a mashup of my own code and the modified code of:
+  - threejs example on using haptics
+  - threejs example on dragging objects
+  - some general ui and a ui attached to the left controller using [three-mesh-ui](https://github.com/felixmariotto/three-mesh-ui)
+  - __unfinished__ integration of teleport locomotion and camera rotation using the code from [xr-locomotion-start](https://github.com/SamsungInternet/xr-locomotion-starter)

 It was tested with a Quest 2.